-Like many other local authorities Stevenage Borough Council has faced a sustained period of austerity and still faces a challenge to bridge the gap between the increased cost of delivering services and the reduction in funding received to enable us to do so.
+As set out in section 2.2 local authorities like Stevenage Borough Council have experienced reduced funding and faces an annual challenge to bridge the gap between the increased cost of delivering services and the reduction in funding received to enable us to do so.
 We have worked hard to find ways to continue to deliver vital front-line services whilst maintaining financial security with minimal negative impact for our residents.